praisetompane/computation_and_information/5_software_and_its_engineering/unified_discipline_of_programming/README.md

 * attempts to define computer programming as a unified discipline.
 * a study of computer programming independent of programming languages.

-def computer programming: the act of extending or
+def programming: the act of extending or
                     changing a system's functionality (Van Roy, Haridi S. 2004:xv).

 performed by general users and experts general users by changing the setting of an alarm expert users by writing new features for the system or updating existing

+   def theory of programming???

+   def programming as a branch of mathematical logic: TBD

 example:
 * extending a system's functionality: